ITV Spain - Getting Your Car's MOT In Spain

 Unlike in the UK, where you take your vehicle into an M.O.T garage and leave it for them to do the checks, in Spain you are asked to perform certain tasks in the process.

-When you take your car documentation into the I.T.V Office and have paid your fee, you will be given some paperwork.
-This is to be passed onto the mechanic, who is waiting to start the checks in another building.
+When you take your car documentation into the I.T.V Office and have paid your fee, you will be given some documents.
+These are to be passed onto the mechanic, who is waiting to start the checks in another building.

 You will then be asked to drive your vehicle through several different check points.